 These vivid scenes and portraits capture those years.
 The exhibition illustrates the effects of the Depression on America’s rural and small town populations, the nation’s subsequent economic recovery and industrial growth, and the country’s great mobilization for World War II.

 Bound for Glory documents also documents the dawn of the Kodachrome era.
 According to Library of Congress staff, “These colorful images mark a historic divide in visual presentation between the monochrome world of the pre-modern age and the brilliant hues of the present.
 They change the way we look — and think about — our past.”

-The documentary photography produced during the 1930s by famed photographers like Dorothea Lange, Ben Shahn, and Walker Evans is justifiably famous.
+Famed photographers included in this exhibition include Dorothea Lange, Ben Shahn, and Walker Evans.
 Less well known are the color images included in the Bound for Glory online exhibition.
-Labor Day – America in Color from 1939-1943 is worth a look.
-Enjoy!